 To save money for ads in external venues, departments may use an abbreviated job ad.
-Abbreviated job ads may simply list the name of the university, the department, the disciplinary area of the vacancy, a reference to the URL of the university website where the full job ad may be viewed, and a notation that we are an AA/EO employer.
+Abbreviated job ads may simply list the name of the university, the department, the disciplinary area of the vacancy, a link to the university website where the full job ad may be viewed, and a notation that we are an AA/EO employer.